Salt & Wind Travel

 If you feel a food coma coming on, you’ll want to use this island term: kanak attack – aka the satisfying feeling you have after you’ve explored every foodie corner in Hawaii in search of choke onolicious grinds.

-As you can see, the food in Hawai’i reflects its multi-cultural history.
-On that note, below are some common ingredients and preparations to also know about and try when you see them in a cafe, restaurant, supermarket, or side of the road stand:
+As you can see, the food in Hawai’i reflects its multicultural history.
+On that note, below are some common ingredients and preparations to also know about and try when you see them in a cafe, restaurant, supermarket, or side-of-the-road stand:

 Got any other Hawai’i local food terms you learned while traveling in the Aloha State?
 Let us know in the comments below!